Wilstorm/retropie_shader_configs/README.md

 # RetroPie Shader Config Files

 This script creates cfg files for optimum shader appearence for use with RetroPie.
-Works only for mame2000-libretro (MAME 0.37b5), mame2003-libretro (MAME 0.78), mame2003-plus-libretro (MAME 0.78 + plus additions), mame2010-libretro (MAME 0.139) and consoles (currently only Nestopia/NES).
+Works only for mame2000-libretro (MAME 0.37b5), mame2003-libretro (MAME 0.78), mame2003-plus-libretro (MAME 0.78 + plus additions), mame2010-libretro (MAME 0.139), mame2015-libretro (MAME 0.160) and consoles (currently only Nestopia/NES).

 ### Usage: